Atharva-Tikhe/Atharva-Tikhe/README.md

 - 👋 Hi, I’m @Atharva-Tikhe
-- 👀 I’m interested in Bioinformatics, Machine learning, deep learning and all other cool stuff
+- 👀 I’m interested in Bioinformatics, Machine learning, deep learning for biological problems.
-- 🌱 I’m currently learning python, Java & I am also learning Unix tools
+- 🌱 I use python mainly, I have learnt Java, C.
-- 💞️ I’m looking to collaborate on bioinformatic tool creation projects
+- 💞️ I’m looking to collaborate on bioinformatics/computational biology related projects.
 - 📫 How to reach me atharvatikhe22@gmail.com

 <!---